-The program under evaluation is a 1-year (90 ECTS) MSc in Data Analytics.
-It was first accredited in 2016, and has therefore been in operation for 5 years.
+The program under evaluation is a 1-year (90 ECTS) MSc in Data Analytics (e-Learning).
+It is a new program and it is not in operation.
 The program is subject to quality assurance procedures by the University and by the UCLAN - UK.
 These procedures have a formal status, operationalised by an Internal Quality Assurance Committee.
 This committee has clearly defined tasks and procedures.